V10 - Projector AIPTEK - Free user manual and instructions

 Introduction to main menu

-After turn on the projector, you will see "Welcome" screen first then main menu as below.
+After turning on the projector, you will see a "Welcome" screen first, then the main menu as below.

-Blue abstract background with five icons: a key, group photo, person, music note, and diamond (no text or symbols)- Settings: This function allows users to set some preference settings such as Language, Brightness, Contrast, Saturation, Slideshow Speed, Auto power off and Beep sound.
+- Settings: This function allows users to set some preference settings such as Language, Brightness, Contrast, Saturation, Slideshow Speed, Auto power off, and Beep sound.

 Setting language